-- 30. (1) A person is guilty of an offence if that person- - (a) organises the event in contravention of section 4(1); - (b) fails to comply with the provisions of section 3(1), 3(2), 3(4)(a), 3(4)(b), 3(5)(a) and 3(7); - (c) contravenes or fails to comply with section 4(2);

-- (d) fails to comply with section 14(6); - (e) organises the event without obtaining a valid certificate contemplated in section 8; - (f) undertakes construction of a stadium or venue without obtaining a valid certificate contemplated in section 9;

-(g) effects alterations to or extends a stadium or venue without obtaining a valid certificate contemplated in section 10;

-- (h) organises the event, where the event has been provisionally categorised as a high-risk event, without obtaining a certificate contemplated in section 11; - (i) fails to comply with the conditions of a safety certificate contemplated in 35 section 12; - (i) fails to comply with a prohibition notice contemplated in section 22; - (k) fails to comply with a spectator exclusion notice contemplated in section 23; - (l) contravenes the event ticket condition, or written conditions of entry into a stadium or venue or route; 40 - (m) is in possession of a prohibited or restricted object or substance within a stadium or venue or along a route; - (n) fails to comply with a lawful request of or directive given by a police official, or hinders, interferes with or obstructs a police official, a private security service provider, a member of the event safety and security planning 4 committee, an access control officer, a member of the emergency or essential services, or a member of a local authority, in the carrying out of their duties; - (o) hinders or interferes with or obstructs an authorised member or VOC commander in the carrying out of his or her duties; - (p) throws, kicks, knocks or hits any object within a stadium, venue or along a 50 route or its respective precincts at or towards- - (i) the playing area, or any area adjacent to the playing area to which spectators are not generally admitted; or
+fences and penalties 14.
+(1) A person is guilty of an offence if that person- 10 (a) 10 (b) fails to comply with the provisions of section $4(1)$, $4(2)$, $4(4)(a)$, $4(4)(b)$, (0) 4(5)(a) and $4(7)$; (c) contravenes or fails to comply with section 5(2); (d) fails to comply with section 14(6); 15 (e) organises the event without obtaining a valid certificate contemplated in 10 (0) section 8; (f) undertakes construction of a stadium or venue without obtaining a valid (3) certificate contemplated in section 9; (g) effects alterations to or extends a stadium or venue without obtaining a valid 20 (0) certificate contemplated in section 10; (h) organises the event, where the event has been categorised as a high-risk event, (11) without obtaining a certificate contemplated in section 11; (i) fails to comply with the conditions of a safety certificate contemplated in () section 12; 25 (j) fails to comply with a prohibition notice contemplated in section 21; (k) fails to comply with a spectator exclusion notice contemplated in section 22; (l) contravenes the event ticket condition, or written conditions of entry into a . , stadium or venue or route; (m) is in possession of a prohibited or restricted object or substance within a 30 stadium or venue or along a route; (n) fails to comply with a lawful request of or directive given by a police official, or hinders, interferes with or obstructs a police official, a private security service provider, a member of the event safety and security planning committee, an access control officer, a peace officer, a member of the 35 emergency or essential services, or a member of a local authority, in the carrying out of their duties; (o) commander in the carrying out of his or her duties; (p) throws, kicks, knocks or hits any object within a stadium, venue or along a 40 route or its respective precincts at or towards- (i) the playing area, or any area adjacent to the playing area to which spectators are not generally admitted; or (ii) any area in which spectators or other persons are or may be present, 15 (a) without authorisation; damages or destroys any movable or immovable property inside a stadium or 45 (q) (10) venue or along a route or its respective precincts without authorisation; engages in delinquent and anti-social behaviour inside a stadium or venue or (r) along a route or its respective precincts, including engaging in racist, vulgar, inflammatory, intimidating or obscene language or behaviour; 50 (s) enters a designated area or traffic-free zone inside a stadium, venue or route or 50 (3) its respective precincts, without the prior written authorisation of a controlling body, event organiser or stadium or venue owner; (t) conducts commercial activities at the event without authorisation of the event () organiser; or 55 or any area or zone demarcated or marked as a traffic free zone or where parking of a motor vehicle is prohibited inside or outside of a stadium or a venue.